 As usual, Jamie Oliver always has robust flavors infused in his dishes, yet they are always clean-tasting and not overwhelming.
 I like his style!
 The tray-baked chicken is highly delicious.
 With simple rub like oregano and paprika, the chicken is baked with streaks of bacon and fresh herbs like rosemary and cherry tomatoes.
 So simple yet the result is impressive.

 Then you add the squashed potatoes, man!!! the potatoes are boiled and then pan-fried and seasoned with rosemary, bay leaves and garlic.
 It is out of this world!
 It is called squashed potatoes because the potatoes are burst and squashed during cooking.
+My kids love this squashed potatoes.
+You can definitely make this as a side dish to pair with other entree too.

 Of course, that alone is not complete without adding a vegetable dish, in this case creamed spinach.
 Unlike other creamed spinach I’ve eaten before, this is cooked with lots of spring onions, garlic and with hint of nutmeg then you add on that Parmesan cheese and heavy cream and you realize….wow….what a fabulous meal you’ve made yourself and family or guests.
 Thank you again Jamie Oliver!